 The School nurtures its research talent wherever it can and aims to support all members of staff who wish to develop a research career, including those appointed to contracts with no research obligation, but who may be listed below as research-active in a particular area.

-In addition to our core areas of research, our researchers are also active in criminal law and criminal procedure and evidence (Professor Rosemary Pattenden (now retired), Dr Ian Edwards).
-The School has expertise in contract, tort and restitution generally and from a comparative perspective (Dr Stathis Banakas, Professor Duncan Sheehan, Dr Gareth Spark); it engages in research in medical law (Dr Rob Heywood), and in Chancery subjects, where in land law the Scots law of real property is used as a point of comparison (Professor Duncan Sheehan, Dr Gareth Spark, Dr Lu Xu)
+In addition to our core areas of research, our researchers are also active in criminal law and criminal procedure and evidence (Dr Ian Edwards and Joe Purshouse).
+The School has expertise in private law: contract, tort and chancery subjects generally and from a comparative perspective (Dr Stathis Banakas, Dr Gareth Spark, Dr Gemma Mitchell).
+The School also engages in research in medical law (Professor Rob Heywood and Dr Angelika Reichstein).